webyrd/mediKanren/biolink/README.md

   * move library and data processing code to a new subdirectory
   * move tests and examples into their own subdirectories

+* support data sources with more categories and/or predicates
+  * add additional byte in edge representation

 * map Robokop pubmed ids to edge ids
 * index edges by predicate
 * index concepts by CUI, including synonyms